-Julia Westgarth, Head of Programme at WW, shares tips and advice on how to maintain a sense of normalcy with our diets and healthy habits during self-isolation.
+Julia Westgarth, Head of Programme at WW, shares tips for managing stress eating, and advice on managing our diets during self-isolation.

 Three fast facts

 - Consistent routines add structure to our days, which can help us feel grounded and maintain healthy habits.

 - We’re more likely to overeat when we’re out of our typical routines—and we’re less likely to view that as a setback.